 ];

-The filter() method in JavaScript takes one argument – a callback function which checks every object in the array, and returns a new array made up of objects that satisfied the criteria.
+method in JavaScript takes one argument – a callback function that checks if items in the array (in this case, objects) meet that criteria.
+It returns an array of objects that met the condition.

 Let’s look at an example: